MGIMM/Wasserstein-Random-Forests/README.md

 ```

-## Example

-A generic example with visulization can be found in `./test/test.py`.
+A generic example with visulization is provided in `./test/test.py`.

 ## Remarks

-* The computational cost of Wasserstein Random Forests are slightly higher than
+* The computational costs of Wasserstein Random Forests are slightly higher than
   the Breiman's Random Forests (O(n) vs O(nlogn) for the splitting where n denote the number of data points at current node).
-  In order to balance the performance and
-  computational costs, the `subsample` should be small.
+  In order to balance the performance and training time, the size of sample points `subsample` should be relatively small.
 In practice, one can
-  choose `subsample` such that each tree is constructed with 200 to 500 data
+  choose `subsample` such that each tree is constructed with 200 to 500 data points.
-  points;

-* Currently, the package only provides an accelaration for the splitting
+* Currently, the package only provides an `cython` accelaration for the splitting
   mechanism.
 The tree construction and prediction are still implemented with raw
   python code.
 At the moment, I do not have time and ability to provide a fully optimized version.